makerdao/community/governance/governance-and-risk-meetings/summaries/episode-65.md

 ![](https://i.imgur.com/HkYyicR.png)

 - Low trading volume for Sai over the last 24 hours, as well.
 Especially since there are fewer trading venues for Sai.
 You can find some trades farther below a dollar price.
-Since Oasis cut ETH<>DAI trades on the UI, it looks like these price anomalies are direct on-contract trades.
+Since Oasis cut ETH<->DAI trades on the UI, it looks like these price anomalies are direct on-contract trades.

 ![](https://i.imgur.com/dZaNVeL.png)